sharikak54/sharikak54.github.io/_cases/airplane_moth_swapped.md

 Description TODO

-An airplane and moth that are the same color.
-Distinguished from the <a href="airplane_moth_swapped.html">different-color airplane/moth case</a>.
+An airplane and moth that are different colors.
+Distinguished from the <a href="airplane_moth.html">same-color airplane/moth case</a>.